crux-eval/eval-arena/README.md

 You can get the reference noise measurements for many evals [here](https://all-the-noises.github.io/main/index.html), which links to interactive figures such as [noises vs. accuracy](https://all-the-noises.github.io/highk_temp0.7/model_math500_cot.html), and [the predictions heatmaps](https://all-the-noises.github.io/highk_temp0.7/ex_v_model_acc_math500_cot.html).
+For results based on one prediction per example, use the total standard error shown under `SE(A-B)`.
+Averaging out the prediction noise has the potential to reduce to the data standard error shown under `SE_x(A-B)`.

 ### Why?
 * These measurements allow us to assess the statistical significance of any results on these evals.